edrumwri/robotics-course-materials/_posts/2016-04-04-motion-planning.markdown

 exists) as the number of probabilistic samples goes to infinity.
 Resolution completeness means that a solution is found (again, assuming it exists), as the distance between any two samples goes to zero.
-Probabilistic sampling is often used because it scales well to higher dimensions (_ED: I'm having trouble locating a reference to back up this statement_), even though deterministic sampling has some advantages.
+Probabilistic sampling is often used because it scales well to higher dimensions, even though deterministic sampling has some advantages.

+{% comment %}
+TODO: locate a reference to back up this statement
+{% endcomment %}

 The implementation of sample-based algorithms is significantly easier than existing complete algorithms.
 All that is required is a mechanism for querying whether a robot configuration is in collision, a simple graph search algorithm